LincaMarius/ISAP-1_Control_Unit/README.md

 So, any instruction is encoded on 4 bits.
 Thus, we can have a maximum of 2 ^ 4 = 16 instructions.

+### The SAP-1 Computer Instruction Set
-### The original instruction set of the SAP-1 computer is:
+The original instruction set of the SAP-1 computer is:

 | Mnemonic | Opcode | Operation                                  |
 |----------|--------|--------------------------------------------|